-Ferrent. 11th ward-

 “Sorry, I’ll stop.
 Let me go freshen up then we can go.”
 Naleen got up and promptly took off her training outfit, leaving nothing but her underclothes.
 “How about joining me in the bath?”
 She invited with a bright smile.

 “No, I’ll wait for you here.”
 Intimidated by the shapely figure before her, Sylvia politely declined.

 “Alright.
 I’ll be right back then.”
 With a bathing robe on, Naleen left the room.

 Alone by herself, Sylvia sheepishly looked down at her own bust and frowned.
 She had learned from her mother that it would be one of her greatest weapon.
 Yet compared to Naleen and her sister, she still had a long way to go.

-Nobles of all ages and commoners, who had been employed within the ward, lined the streets and buildings, moving and conversing excitedly about the upcoming occurrence with eagerness and anticipation.
+Nobles of all ages and commoners, who had been employed within the ward lined the streets and buildings, moving and conversing excitedly with eagerness and anticipation.

 The unusual event was due to the knowledge that many knights and members of the Mystiks guild were returning home.

 After hearing of the exploits and problems happening in eastern Darsus, and about how the task force sent to the east had been able to keep everything under control, much of the ward’s populace had gathered to give the returning men and women of the 11th ward a hero’s welcome.

 The sound of thunderous applause and shouting eventually swept through the audience, and a large number of people appeared, coming from the 12th ward gate and riding through the plaza, moving north towards the direction of the guild.

 Dozens of mages wearing the black and red or white and red of the guild—all on horseback—moved in unison through the busy streets, greeting those who were there to welcome them.
 Lights and magic bloomed through the air as they passed, celebrating the successful return.